choojun/sas/README.md

 Hypothesis testing is the use of statistics to determine the probability that a given hypothesis is true.
 The usual process of hypothesis testing consists of the following steps.

 1. Formulate the null hypothesis $H_0$ (commonly, that the observations are the result of pure chance) and the alternative hypothesis $H_1$ (commonly, that the observations show a real effect combined with a component of chance variation).

+2. Identify a test statistic that can be used to assess the truth of the null hypothesis.

+3. Compute the P-value, which is the probability that a test statistic at least as significant as the one observed would be obtained assuming that the null hypothesis were true.
+The smaller the P-value, the stronger the evidence against the null hypothesis.

+4. Compare the p-value to an acceptable significance value alpha (sometimes called an alpha value).
+Suppose p <= alpha, that the observed effect is statistically significant, the null hypothesis is ruled out, and the alternative hypothesis is valid.

 Key Points in formulating hypothesis is listed as follows.

    * The $H_0$ always assumes no relationship (or change or impact or influence) between the variable/s.